 What students can do to help?

 We are busy planning Camp Kesem throughout the school year and the summer before camp actually starts.
 There are five committees: Operations, Outreach, Development, Volunteer, Marketing/PR, & CIT.
 Through these committees, you can get hands on experience on how to plan a camp and actually be a camp counselor over the summer!
 We need all the help we can get and definitely encourage you to join us!
 Membership applications are out now and will be due at the end of the Fall 2013 semester.
 Interviews for counselor positions will be held in January.
-Email email@example.com for more information!
+Email email@example.com for more information on applying!